FireIsGood/obsidian-everforest-enchanted/README.md

 External and local images can be used.
 More information can be found at [custom background images](custom_background_image.md).

+The opacity has been lowered to 50% for these examples, by default it is 85%.
+To get these images in your own vault, see the link above for the image urls.

 ![](asssets/theme%20dark%20image.png)

+Photo by Pixabay from Pexels: https://www.pexels.com/photo/green-tree-268533/

 ![](asssets/theme%20light%20image.png)

+Photo by Alissa Nabiullina: https://www.pexels.com/photo/selective-focus-photography-of-white-petaled-flower-plant-997567/

 ### CSS Classes